Making Water Efficiency a Way of Life

 Responding to Drought

-The California Public Utilities Commission (CPUC) passed two resolutions–Resolution W-5034 on April 9, 2015, and Resolution W-5041 on May 7, 2015–mandating water IOUs to comply with the governor’s Executive Order to reduce water use by 25 percent statewide and conservation targets set by the State Water Resources Control Board (SWRCB).
+The California Public Utilities Commission (CPUC) passed two resolutions–Resolution W-5034 on April 9, 2015, and Resolution W-5041 on May 7, 2015–mandating regulated water utilities to comply with the governor’s Executive Order to reduce water use by 25 percent statewide and conservation targets set by the State Water Resources Control Board (SWRCB).